WHY RIDE OUT OF THE BOX™ SHIPPING?

 Think this isn't a problem?
 It is.
-Before we launched Ride Out Of The Box™ our own shipments looked like the one above and below:
+Before we launched Ride Out Of The Box™ our own shipments looked like these:

 Bike shipped to New York City.
-Because the bike rests against the box, every impact was an impact to the bike.
+Because the bike is held up by the box, every impact to the box was an impact to the bike.

 Same bike.
-Given the damage to the box you wouldn't expect the frame to recieve such a serious dent - especially with the chainguard and crankset as buffers - but this bike is a total write off.
+Given the damage to the box you wouldn't expect the frame to recieve such a serious dent - but this bike is a total write off.

 Shipment to Montreal.
 Because the fender rests against the back of the box, it takes very little to mangle as the box passes through multiple conveyers in the courier system.
 That's why we don't use the courier system.

 The scary thing?
 We have loads and loads more pictures.
 And a cabinet full of damage claims.
-Yeesh.
+Seriously, no fun.

 RIDE OUT OF THE BOX™